 As you become aware of changes that have (or may have) affected who are PSCs of the company the register must be updated.

-For example, if a transfer of shares is made it is possible that there is a new PSC and also that someone who was previously a PSC may no longer be.
+For example, if a share transfer is made, it is possible that a new PSC will be created and that someone who was previously a PSC will no longer be.

 Similarly, an allotment of new shares could introduce new PSCs but lead to some existing PSCs no longer meeting the criteria.